About

 Investment Services

-Providing a reliable, growing source of income to the University of Wyoming is one of the foundation’s main objectives, and its Investment Services team, through the board’s investment policies, proactively and prudently manages the university’s private assets in order to preserve or increase the real principal value of its endowment.
+Providing a reliable growing source of income to the University of Wyoming is one of the foundation’s main objectives, and its Investment Services team—through the board’s investment policies—proactively and prudently manages the university’s private assets in order to preserve and increase the real principal value of its endowment.
 This in turn provides permanent capital and a dependable stream of income for the university and its programs.
 Contact Philip Treick, Chief Investment Officer, at ptreick@uwyo.edu.

 Prospect Management